sdg002/AzureTrials/rotate-storage-account-keys/Readme.md

 # Securing your Azure storage accounts and Cosmos accounts
 Securing a Azure Storge Account or a Cosmos Account can be achieved by one or combination of the following ways:

-## Multi Factory Authentication
+## Multi Factor Authentication (MFA)
 This is a must have from day one.
-Enable 2 factory authentication for all developers and information workers who are accessing any resources via the Azure Portal.
+Enable 2 factor authentication for all developers and information workers who are accessing any resources via the Azure Portal.
 This secures Azure Portal from an attacker who might have fraudently obtained the login/password from one of the employees.
 Bear in mind that enabling MFA in itself does not prevent a malicious attack on your Storage account and CosmosDB account.
 This is just the first step.